Sensorimotor Neurophysiology Lab

 Department of Kinesiology, Program in Neuroscience

-Reshma started a dual Kinesiology and Program in Neuroscience PhD program in fall 2019.
-She is interested
+Maner began a dual Kinesiology and Program in Neuroscience PhD program in Fall 2024.
+She is an occupational therapist who recently completed a master's degree in biomedical engineering.

 Undergraduate research assistants